TRAVEL STORY

 Instead of believing that we are deceived by matter or our senses... we can assert, since we do experience color, that in our experience of colour we have entered into a union with what we perceive.
 That together with matter we create colour.

 As scientists themselves were among the first to notice, the sophisticated, useful abstraction called “objective reality” rests on the view that mind and the rest of nature are separable phenomena, and that such things as forests are objects, while such things as people are subjects.
-Although the human senses, by drawing us into communion with tidal pools and butterflies, suggest such a rigid separation is a false notion, knowledge from the senses — arising from a synthesis of aesthetic, emotional, empirical data —has long been suspect in both religious and scientific doctrines of the West: either it led to damnation, or it was untrustworthy, or both.
-Nevertheless, as poet Susan Griffin notes in her essay on Newton's Opticks, we can make a very different interpretation of sense knowledge: “Instead of believing that we are deceived by matter or our senses... we can assert, since we do experience color, that in our experience of colour we have entered into a union with what we perceive.
+Although the human senses, by drawing us into communion with tidal pools and butterflies, suggest such a rigid separation is a false notion, knowledge from the senses — arising from a synthesis of aesthetic, emotional, empirical data — has long been suspect in both religious and scientific doctrines of the West: either it led to damnation, or it was untrustworthy, or both.
+Nevertheless, as poet Susan Griffin notes in her essay on Newton's Opticks, we can make a very different interpretation of sense knowledge: “Instead of believing that we are deceived by matter or our senses... we can assert, since we do experience colour, that in our experience of color we have entered into a union with what we perceive.
 That together with matter we create colour.”
 In this view, beauty is evidence of a joyful connection, one that French mathematician and physicist, Henri Poincare, discerns at the very heart of the scientific quest: “The scientist does not study nature because it is useful: he studies it because he delights in it, and he delights in it because it is beautiful.
 If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living.”

 In his study of the place of beauty in physics, Fang Lizhi goes so far to say that science “arises from the search for and the creation of beauty,” and that since nature “has the property that all truths are necessarily beautiful.... the pursuit of beauty will inevitably lead to the discovery of truth.”
-Among Lizhi's examples of this heuristic are: Copernicus, who puts the sun at the center of the solar system, not because heliocentrism better fit current empirical observations, but because he found its image “more perfect in form,” and the English physicist Dirac who, on the strength of its beauty and against all evidence, held to his equation for symmetry between positive and negative charges in nature until the positron that satisfied his theory was discovered.
-Champions of objective fact are surely right when they claim that the senses can distort and obscure; and yet, curiously, this flaw does not diminish the vital role aesthetic knowledge plays in our conversation with the world.
+Among Lizhi's examples of this heuristic are: Copernicus, who puts the sun at the center of the solar system, not because heliocentrism better fit current empirical observations, but because he found its image “more perfect in form,” and the English physicist Dirac who, on the strength of its beauty and against all evidence, held to his equation for symmetry between positive and negative charges in nature until the positron that satisfied his theory was discovered.4 Champions of objective fact are surely right when they claim that the senses can distort and obscure; and yet, curiously, this flaw does not diminish the vital role aesthetic knowledge plays in our conversation with the world.

-And less than an hour after dinner, the first notable tropical wildlife is spotted!
-It is an unknown specimen insect skittering down the wall next to the bed in my room.
-In a new, high–pitched voice, I invite our new entomologist friend to race upstairs to identify it.
-Although Graham arrives on the double in his fatigues and combat boots, the specimen has escaped.
-Nevertheless, he takes time to describe both the tropical forest roach and the coastal roach, pointing out that the main difference is size: the forest roach reaches eight inches while the coastal roach obtains to only to six inches.
-Since the room insect had looked to me to be some 20 inches, we cannot make a positive identification.
-It has been a long day, and I close my eyes on day one in the tropics.
-By day three in the unrelieved humid midsummer heat of Belize, enough disorienting events have occurred that Katherine and I have suspended conversation about human cognition.
-It is quite enough, at day's end, to get to an eatery, gaze at dim lanterns, sip cold bubbling water with limes, and be grateful for ceiling fans.
-These mild activities are just right after broiling upriver in a skiff, searching for manatees, or walking in the forest with numberless mosquitos.
+Less than an hour after dinner, back at our small inn, I spot the first tropical wildlife!
+It is a massive, unknown insect specimen skittering down the wall next to the bed in my room.
+In an unfamiliar, high–pitched voice, I invite our new entomologist friend to identify it.
+Graham arrives on the double in his fatigues and jungle boots, but the specimen has escaped.
+Nevertheless, he takes a moment to reassure me by describing both the tropical forest roach and the coastal roach; noting that the primary difference is size: the forest roach reaches eight inches while the coastal roach obtains to only to six inches.
+Since the room insect had appeared to me to be about 20 inches, we cannot make a positive identification.
+Graham is quite sure, however, that whatever size it is, it’s not harmful and will not trouble me further.
+As it has been an eventful day, I close my eyes on day one in the tropics.

 Mangroves, manatees

-Beyond the port, our boat travels under clearing clouds; the houses thin, then disappear until we are moving beneath an arch of thick green mangrove trees.
+Beyond the port, our boat travels under clearing clouds; the houses thin, then disappear until we are skimming along under an arch of thick green mangrove trees.
 Slender aerial roots drop from the high limbs of trees, dangling in midair.
 Enormous nests, three feet around, swell in the crooks of trees.
-These are the cradles of jungle termites whose trails lead up and down the trunk from nest to water line: closely observed, the bark is alive with wavering golden–brown lines, the insects glinting in what sun comes through the tangle of trees.
+These nests are the cradles of jungle termites whose trails lead up and down the trunk to the water line: closely observed, the bark is alive with wavering golden–brown lines, the insects glinting in what sun comes through the tangle of trees.
 The river surface itself glows with flotillas of leaves, some green, many turned bright yellow and brown.
 We are floating in the local ecological nursery, a cycle that goes like this: continuously shed mangrove leaves decompose, filling the estuarial rivers and coastal waters with slurries of phosphorus bits that appeal to local shrimps and crabs who feed on the phosphorus, filtering the particles from the water, placing them in a marl from which the phosphorus is released by mud feeders to grasses and plankton, who feed the fishes whose droppings are taken up by the trees and other plants.

-The boat we have taken has a brilliant turquoise hull that shines against the dull green river.
-Later, when the boat enters the bay and the mangrove cayes, we reach water where the hull perfectly matches the color of the sea.
+The boat we have taken for this little voyage has a brilliant turquoise hull that shines against the dull green river.
+Later, when the boat enters the bay and the mangrove cayes, we reach a spot where the hull perfectly matches the color of the sea.
 This, we realize, must be the color our young boatman wanted to capture.
 His name is Bandula, after the name of an elephant in a children’s story, he tells us, and he makes a living from his boat, from fishing, and by selling jewelry that he smooths from corals, whelks, and coconuts.
-He is jaunty and stylish, self-sufficient, his forearms tattooed with mermaids who flicker in the light dappling through the shiny mangroves.
+He is jaunty and stylish, his forearms tattooed with mermaids who flicker in the light dappling through the shiny mangroves.
 Further upstream, where the mangrove stands are eighty feet high, Bandula turns off the motor; the engine noise dies away, revealing the deep, minor key hum of insects that rises, a curtain of sound, from the forest.
 We drift for while in the current, searching for manatees.
 The story that Spanish sailors mistook manatees for mermaids strains credulity when you see what lumpish, placid creatures they are with bristling whiskers, and so peaceful that they are thought to be the only mammals that cannot be goaded into fighting.

 Mrs. Winil Grant Borg

 From the other end of the guest parlor comes the muted monologue of an enormous television set mounted on the wall.
-Belize produces radio but no visual broadcasting of its own; the curvature of the Earth and international broadcasting regulations combine to allow the signal from just one television station to reach Belize: CTV9 from Chicago beams into the region; a young entrepreneur catches (that is, pirates) the signal on several satellite dishes mounted in his backyard, and relays it to all of Belize for a fee.
+Belize produces radio but no visual broadcasting of its own; the curvature of the Earth and international broadcasting regulations combine to allow the signal from just one television station to reach Belize: CTV9 from Chicago beams into the region; a young entrepreneur catches (that is, pirates) the signal on several satellite dishes mounted in his backyard and relays it to all of Belize for a fee.
 Television screens flicker throughout the city, permanently on, alerting residents to ice storms and winds over Lake Michigan and the perennially sad news about the Cubs.
 The woebegone team has gripped the affections of Belizeans; a program guide in the weekly newspaper prints Cubs games (this week with the Padres, Expos, and Phillies) in bold type under the heading: Please Take Special Note.
 Pointedly, there are no listings for cricket, neither for the Maya ball game once played for keeps in the nearby pyramid cities of Caracol and Lamanai.

 When she was ten, Winil followed her brother to school in England, returning summers to Belize or traveling with her parents.
 “In the theatre” is how she describes her mother and father.
 One morning, Winil brings out a box of souvenirs from their performances in the thirties and forties; there are playbills and thick, pasteboard posters printed in fine, faded black and orange inks, the images of Hamlet, Puck, Othello, and Titania slightly mottled by tropical molds that have spread delicately across the paper.
-Winil first settled in Europe, she tells us, married and moved for a time to California where a daughter is now studying at Berkeley.
+Winil first settled in Europe, she tells us, married, then moved for a time to California where a daughter is now studying at Berkeley.
 About the decision to return to Belize for good, she supplies only hints.
-A death was involved and above all the disappointments that must come in America to a Black woman with a memory of bi–fo–time Creole hospitality.
+A death was involved and above all the disappointments that must come in America to a Black woman with a memory of bi–fo–time Belizean hospitality.

 After breakfast, Winil goes downstairs to oversee the washing.
-Her housekeeper, Mrs. Welch, has sorted the laundry from three large baskets into piles, and has begun the first load in a small washing machine.
+Her housekeeper, Mrs. Welch, has sorted the laundry from three large baskets into piles and has begun the first load in a small washing machine.
 The scents of Twenty Mule Team Borax and a lemon soap mingle in the humid room.
 Winil is still in her morning gown; Mrs. Welch wears a long, deep–purple scarf around her head, the shape towering like a headdress.
-Through an open door to the interior courtyard, a stand of Royal Poinciana trees shine in the sun, the last of their flame flowers fading.
-I meant to linger just a moment in the laundry room door, pausing on my way to look for wonders in the jungle.
+Through an open door to the interior courtyard, a stand of Royal Poinciana trees shine in the sun, the last of their flame flowers fading. meant to linger just a moment in the laundry room door, pausing on my way to look for wonders in the jungle.
 The two women gently wrap me into their morning chat.
 They say that when they were girls and young women, the thing to do was to dance the quadrille.
 Yes, the quadrille, do I not know it?

-As they begin to reminisce, the sheets hang in the women’s' hands, and their smiles seems not so much for me, nor even each other, but to some much larger, vanished audience.
+As they begin to reminisce, the sheets hang in the women’s hands, and their smiles seems not so much for me, nor even each other, but for some much larger, vanished audience.
 The conversation is like a dance, each woman supplying phrases as they resurrect the world in an old dance hall whose gleaming cedar and rosewood floors were logged from forests south of the Cockscomb mountains.
 The dances were held on Sunday afternoons and into the early evening.
 The young Creole men and women of the capital city came in finery; older people came as matchmakers and chaperones.
 To begin, the men formed one long line, the women another; as the music began, they processed in concentric rings around the hall, advancing at a signal toward their chosen partners, and forming squares of six couples each in which the quadrille is danced.
-It is of French origin, the five figures and the finale of the quadrilles des contredanses derived from the ballet: Le Pantalon, l'Ete, La Poule, La Trenitz, La Pastourelle.
-It is not hard to believe that, as Winil says, the dancers were light on their feet.
+It is of French origin, the five figures and the finale of the quadrilles des contredanses derived from the ballet: Le Pantalon, l’Ete, La Poule, La Trenitz, La Pastourelle.
+It is easy to believe that, as Winil says, the dancers were light on their feet.

-When the music of their conversation comes to its last notes, the women come back to the laundry room, where they see Katherine and me, gradually swimming into view with our polite questions.
-No, there is no more dancing the quadrille they tell us.
+When the music of their conversation comes to its last notes, the women come back to the laundry room, where they see Katherine who has joined us, and me, gradually swimming into view with our polite questions.
+No, there is no more dancing the quadrille, they tell us.
 Have we seen the discos in Belize City?
 Cheap places with fights, drinking, drugs, the music too loud, and worst of all — everyone dancing alone.
 The woven figures of elegant order have disappeared from the dance floor.
 But “Oh,” the women say, not willing to be curmudgeonly, “it is what they are like now.”
 And Winil goes further, bravely admitting about the discos, “I do not attend very often, but if you want to dance...”

 Ways of traveling

-At Altun Ha, we had innocently climbed the invisible axis mundi and stood in the doorway to time and space.
+At Altun Ha, we innocently climbed the invisible axis mundi and stood in the doorway to time and space.
 As it turns out, the pyramid was designed as a means to move from earthly to celestial geography.

 Thirty miles north of the modern port city, near Corozal province and a scant six miles from the sea, the Maya of 200 B.C. began to build what would become a small ceremonial and trade center that linked their southern lowland region with the far city of Teotihuacan (northeast of modern Mexico City).
 At the ruin of Altun Ha, Katherine and I are met by the custodian, a dignified middle–aged man named Louis who wears a machete at his waist and, despite the heat, knee–high rubber boots.
-Dr. David Pendergast of Canada and the team of archaeologists who excavated Altun Ha in the 1960s long ago returned to their universities and museums; since they went home, it has been up to Louis and one teenage helper to keep the rampaging foliage from swallowing up the stout pyramids again.
-Beyond the area of Louis's patrol lies another mile and a half of soft green mounds: temples, dwellings, and urban structures yet uncovered.
-By now, these are even more grown over than the models for Frederick Catherwood's moody engravings of crumbled cities: trees erupting from broken steps, pyramids covered in mats of roots and vines quietly crushing the stone, images that stoked the nineteenth century idea of ruin as a romance.
+Dr. David Pendergast of Canada and the team of archaeologists who excavated Altun Ha in the 1960s long ago returned to their universities and museums; since they went home, it has been up to Louis and a teenage helper to keep the rampaging foliage from swallowing up the stout pyramids again.
+Beyond the area of Louis’s patrol lies another mile and a half of soft green mounds: temples, dwellings, and urban structures yet uncovered.
+By now, these are even more grown over than the models for Frederick Catherwood’s moody, 19th-century engravings of crumbled cities: trees erupting from broken steps, pyramids covered in mats of roots and vines quietly crushing the stone, images that stoked the nineteenth century idea of ruin as a romance.

-During our walk up, over and among the several pyramids that enclose a central courtyard, Louis is ever on guard for weeds which he dismisses with a flick of his steel blade.
+During our walk up, over, and among the several pyramids that enclose a central courtyard, Louis is ever on guard for weeds which he dismisses with a flick of his steel blade.
 Even when we stand atop the largest crumbling structure, Louis hacks away at the stubborn rooted wildflowers and grasses that spring from every crevice.
 From this spot, three other pyramids are visible, their wide bases enclosing several large, green plazas.
 We pause for a long while here, studying the enigmatic scene.
-No kiva, long house, or sweat lodge in the north remotely resembles this staggering rubble.
+No kiva, longhouse, or sweat lodge in the north remotely resembles this staggering rubble.
 Our attempts to elicit information about the ruins from Louis go like this:

 Me: “Did they worship the sun god here?”